Code-Institute-Submissions/vgopal02-Grannys-Garden/README.md

 I have manually tested this project by doing the following:

 - Passed the code through PEP8 linter and confirmed there are no problems.
-- Given invalid options to ensure the function will check if the user wanted to continue playing or quit the game.
+- Given invalid/ incorrect  options to ensure the function will check and highlight it to the player before returning to the question.
 - Tested in my local terminal and Heroku terminal.
 -  Tested by peers and my mentor.